FrodeUlr/Pylot/README.md

     python-manager install
   ```

-- Update Astral UV if it is alredy installed:
+- Update Astral UV if it is already installed:

   ```bash
     python-manager install --update